maikershq/maikers-mainframe/docs/affiliate.md

 > ⚠️ **Exception**: Protocol reserves the right to demote or ban affiliates engaging in fraudulent activity, wash trading, or violating terms of service.

+## Referral System

+**Single-Level Referrals**: Affiliates can refer new affiliates and earn 5% of their referrals' commissions.

+**How it works:**
+1. Affiliate A registers with referrer: `register_affiliate(referrer: Some(Affiliate_B))`
+2. When Affiliate A earns commission, Affiliate B automatically receives 5%
+3. Referrer revenue is tracked separately in `referree_revenue` field

+**Example:**
+- User creates agent → 0.05 SOL fee
+- Affiliate A earns 15% commission → 0.0075 SOL
+- Referrer B earns 5% of commission → 0.000375 SOL (5% of 0.0075 SOL)

+**Note**: Single-level only (no multi-level chains) to prevent referral saturation attacks.

 ## Advanced Features

 For comprehensive guides, see: